 We didn’t have a car.
 How did we get to New York?

-So Kurt and I went Back East in a car driven by the ditzy Ned.
+So here it was the Christmas season of 1980 and Kurt and I were now friends and heading Back East in a car driven by the wondrous and ditzy and well-named Ned from the Whole Foods cork-board.
 If Ned hasn’t been charged with vehicular homicide by now it can only be because there is a (part time) god.
-We arrived, after having seen our lives flash before us on Ned’s windshield half a dozen times, to a Manhattan that was poignant and deafening with a thousand out-of-sync renditions of Imagine: a holy nightmare echo chamber of Imagines.
-We walked up and down the Uptown and the Downtown and around Central Park on slushy sidewalks, freezing in our light jackets and my asinine Chinese slippers, and all we could hear was Imagine.
+We arrived, after 18 hours of vehicular thrills, having many times seen our lives flash before us on Ned’s windshield, to a Manhattan that was poignant and deafening and half-hellish with a thousand out-of-sync renditions of Imagine: a holy nightmare echo chamber of Imagines.
+We walked up and down the Uptown and the Downtown and around Central Park on slushy sidewalks, freezing in our light jackets and me in my asinine Chinese slippers, and all we could hear were the ghosts of a million Imagines.

-–We caught a premier of Woody Allen’s Stardust Memories in a Manhattan cinema where a rat cast a very long shadow up the aisle but what everyone gasped at, as one, was the scene near the end of Stardust Memories.
+–We caught a premiere of Woody Allen’s Stardust Memories in a Manhattan cinema where a rat cast a very long shadow up the aisle (causing me to lift my feet) but what everyone gasped at, as one, was the scene near the end of the film.
 The scene where the deranged fan blank-facedly points a revolver and shoots the Woody Allen character who has obligingly dallied to sign autographs.
+What?
+Stardust Memories was released on September 26, 1980.
 Script by Carl Jung.
 Or G. Gordon Liddy.

 She often embarrassed me with her embarrassing little things.
 She had no trouble whispering to me in the presence of others, for example.
 She once sang a song about me at a party, to an audience of all of my friends and several strangers, her own words to one of Joni Mitchell’s melodies, with a key line about me being a “holy man”, while I sat beside her, wishing I was anywhere else.
 I was having trouble breaking up with her because she had been quite clear about her intentions to kill herself if I ever left.
 How old do you have to get before being able to call that kind of bluff?
 I still don’t know.